gabrielle-carvalho/BahiaRT-atHome-2025/BahiaRT_2024/Personal_Recognition/README.md

 Clone this repository;

-After cloning the repository, you can install the necessary Python dependencies using the requirements.txt file:
+After cloning the repository, you can install the necessary Python dependencies using the requirementsPersonal.txt file:

 ```bash